In brief

 Particularly, I connect with overcoming memory limitations, creativity, and life writing.

-Writing makes thoughts and things more “official” (maybe even more real) because I took the time to consolidate and organize my thinking about them.
-Maybe there is a fight against entropy argument in there.
+Writing makes thoughts and things more “official” (maybe more real) because I took the time to consolidate and organize my thinking about them.
+Maybe there is a fight against entropy motivation in there.

 Inspiration from reading other people’s websites, like my neighbor-in-spirit Tim Monger’s beautifully assembled weekly blog.
 I’ve also long admired Ben Katz’s and Tim Jacobs’ (aka mitxela) legendary contributions to the maker-specific blog tradition.
 I wonder what they would all have to say about their motivations to write.

 Why a website though?
 Why isn’t it as appealing to write stuff down on paper?
-For one, and I cannot overstate this, I love hypertext.
-Hypertext facilitates curiosity like nothing else.
+For one, I love hypertext because of how it facilitates curiosity and connection.
+Other hypertext thoughts well put by Vannevar Bush.
 Hypertext functionality currently only exists in the web medium.
 Secondly, websites are super accessible.
 I don’t have to lug around a printed notebook to reference my writing, I just need my phone.
 I can easily share my work if I so desire as well, without having to publish and update print copies.

 A little more on how I built this project